 “So, do you accept my challenge?”
 James asked me as he pulled out his lighter and sparked a cigarette.

 “What’s your challenge?”
-I asked, fishing in my pocket for the lighter I lost three days ago.
+I asked, fishing in my pocket for the lighter I had lost three days prior.

 “Alright,” he said in his coarse voice, “challenge accepted.
 Do you play ping pong?”